 Proposals must be submitted to the U.S. Embassy in Lilongwe at the following email address: LilongwePAS@State.gov.
 Applications are accepted in English only.
 Final grant agreements will be concluded in English.

-PAS will accept proposals throughout the year but will only review proposals three times a year.
+PAS will accept proposals throughout the year, but COVID-19 proposals will be reviewed in May upon receipt.
+All other proposals will be reviewed three times a year.
 Below are the dates of review: